-AOL offers a variety of chat rooms for members who use its desktop web browsing software, have the standalone instant messaging application AIM, or play games on the AOL Games website.
+AOL offers a variety of chat rooms for members who use either its free or Desktop Gold web browsing software, have the standalone instant messaging application AIM, or play games on the AOL Games website.
 Users can join public chat rooms focused on their interests or start private chats with members they invite.
-The only things you'll need are a free screenname and the appropriate software for the type of chat room you want to join.
+The only things you'll need are a free screen name and the appropriate software for the type of chat room you want to join.

 Requirements for Participating in Chats